2016 ARCA Racing Series

 The 2016 ARCA Racing Series presented by Menards was the 64th season of the ARCA Racing Series.
 The season began on February 13 with the Lucas Oil 200 driven by General Tire and ended on October 14 with the Kansas 150.
 Rookie Chase Briscoe, driving the No. 77 for Cunningham Motorsports, won the drivers' championship.

-Tom Hessert III finished second behind Briscoe in the championship by 535 points.
-Matt Kurzejewski finished third in the championship.
+Tom Hessert III finished second in the championship standings, 535 points behind Briscoe.
+Matt Kurzejewski finished third in the standings.